suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 In our case, we've selected the node role `etcd`, `control plane`, and `worker` because we want to deploy a single node cluster, but you could select whatever you want depending on your use case.

-The next step should be copy the Registration command to be used by the new edge node, and then, execute it on the new edge cluster server to start the installation process.
+The next step should be copy the registration command to be used by the new edge node, and then, execute it on the new edge cluster server to start the installation process.
 > Note: you could use the insecure check option in order to skip the TLS verification if your server has a self-signed certificate.